gsfish/celery-dispatcher/README.md

 > NOTICE: `celery-dispatcher` use tls to store running info, so the pool implementation using coroutines(like eventlet/gevent) can not be used

-Fistly, yield subtask and its parameters in the main task by following order:
+Fistly, yield subtask and its parameters in tuple from the main task by following order:

-1. task: signature
+1. `task`: signature
-2. args: tupple/list
+2. `args`: tupple/list
-3. kwargs: dict
+3. `kwargs`: dict
-4. options: dict
+4. `options`: dict

 Then register the result handler for each subtask using signal: